fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hey Fredrik, your channel has been a great resource for legitimate dev insight.
+I wanted to see if you could make a video for how to go about getting a job in a new language?
+While I feel like larger companies are open to candidates without language specific knowledge just from general cs skills, I'm finding it harder for startups

 > Hi Fredrik, I got a remote job because i worked in project(from a year ago) that fit exactly the project that the company they will to build, the interviewer like my solutions, after 03 days they rejected me because the leader said that i'm using classes than functional components, is that enough to reject me even they can refactor my project and start using it, how can I describe this situation?

 > Fredrik, how do I answer "why do you want to work here" as a junior out of college?
 The honest answer to that is always "I just need a job to get my foot in the door" but that sounds very immature.
 What would be the proper way to go about this ?